alopezna5/mASAPP_CI/masappstage/README.md

 **HowTo:**

-* Configure your Jenkins Pipeline for working with four variables:
+* You have to configure your Jenkins Pipeline for working with three variables:

     * mASAPP_CI : In this variable you will send the type of execution for your job.
     Possible values: